ODEX-TOS/tos-desktop-environment/docs/89-NEWS.md

 **See:**

-* `awesome.xkb_set_layout_group`
+-   `awesome.xkb_set_layout_group`
-* `awesome.xkb_get_layout_group`
+-   `awesome.xkb_get_layout_group`
-* `awesome.xkb_get_group_names`
+-   `awesome.xkb_get_group_names`
-* `wibox.widget.keyboardlayout`
+-   `wibox.widget.keyboardlayout`

 ### Other minor features

-* `awesome.composite_manager_running` allows to detect if a compositor is running
+-   `awesome.composite_manager_running` allows to detect if a compositor is running
-* a new `--replace` command line option is available (similar to other window managers)
+-   a new `--replace` command line option is available (similar to other window managers)
-* clients now have an unified `maximized` property additionally to only _horizontal and _vertical
+-   clients now have an unified `maximized` property additionally to only
+    \_horizontal and \_vertical
-* `awful.layout.layouts` is now where the client layout array is stored
+-   `awful.layout.layouts` is now where the client layout array is stored
-* the `systray` elements order can be reversed and spacing can be added
+-   the `systray` elements order can be reversed and spacing can be added
-* it is now possible to get the layout of unselected tags (use with caution)
+-   it is now possible to get the layout of unselected tags (use with caution)
-* tags can be swapped, former XMonad users with multiple screens can rejoice
+-   tags can be swapped, former XMonad users with multiple screens can rejoice
-* whole screens can now be swapped
+-   whole screens can now be swapped
-* virtual screens can be created, moved and resized
+-   virtual screens can be created, moved and resized
-* paths can be added to Lua's search path via the `--search` argument
+-   paths can be added to Lua's search path via the `--search` argument
-* RandR 1.5 MONITOR support
+-   RandR 1.5 MONITOR support
-* access to the X resource management database
+-   access to the X resource management database
-* titlebars are now controlled using `awful.rules` and enabled by default
+-   titlebars are now controlled using `awful.rules` and enabled by default
-* `awesome-client` now supports Lua code as its first argument (instead of reading from stdin)
+-   `tde-client` now supports Lua code as its first argument (instead of reading from stdin)
-* preferred client icon size can now be configured (see `awesome.set_preferred_icon_size`)
+-   preferred client icon size can now be configured (see `awesome.set_preferred_icon_size`)
-* there is now an `awesome.startup_errors` string with the startup error (if any)
+-   there is now an `awesome.startup_errors` string with the startup error (if any)
-* Initial support for HiDPI monitors / different DPI per screen
+-   Initial support for HiDPI monitors / different DPI per screen
-* early support for stateful client layouts
+-   early support for stateful client layouts
-* the `--version` command line option now provides more details and system information
+-   the `--version` command line option now provides more details and system information

 ## Breaking changes